Summer Camp 2022

 Activities at camp include merit badge sessions, patrol activities and camp activities (such as camp

-Merit badge information is included in the Leader's Guide, including the list and schedule of merit badges available for 2022.
+Merit badge information is included in the Leader's Guide.
+An updated list and schedule for available 2022 merit badges was provided June 29 (although mis-labeled as for 2021).

 Badges earned during Summer Camp will be presented at a Court of Honor in September.